M1ckB/til/T-SQL/clear-cache.md

 Sometimes it can be beneficial to clear the cache, e.g. in a development environment.
 SQL Server has several Database Console Commands (DBCC) to do this.

-The following command can be used to clear the entire plan cache (but also to clear a specific plan or a resource pool):
+The following command can be used to clear the entire plan cache:

 ``` sql
 DBCC FREEPROCCACHE;
 ```

 The `WITH NO_INFOMSGS` option can be used to suppress output messages.
+The command can also be used to clear a specific plan or a resource pool.

 To clear the plan cache for a specific database, e.g. `AdventureWorks`, use the following command: